bifurcationkit/BifurcationKit.jl/docs/src/faq.md

 ## How do I dissociate the computation of eigenvalues from the jacobian that I passed?

 Sometimes, for example when implementing boundary conditions, you pass a jacobian `J` but the eigenvalues, and the bifurcation points are not simply related to `J`.
-One way to do bypass this issue is to define a new eigensolver `<: AbstractEigenSolver` and pass it to `NewtonPar` field `eigsolver`.
+One way to bypass this issue is to define a new eigensolver `<: AbstractEigenSolver` and pass it to the `NewtonPar` field `eigsolver`.
 This is done for example in `example/SH2d-fronts-cuda.jl`.

 ## How can I print the eigenvalues during `continuation`?